fbpx Get ready for the July 15 ACT with Insight! Enroll in our popular July ACT Boot Camp today!

-The list contains the test-optional colleges that changed their admission policies due to COVID-19.
-Some have extended their test-optional policies.
+The list contains the testing policies and requirements that began to change in 2020.
+Since then, some colleges have extended their test-optional policies, while others have reinstated testing requirements.
 These policies primarily focus on ACT and SAT standardized tests for first-year U.S. undergraduate applicants.
-This list was last updated in December 2022.

 Need help improving your SAT scores?
 Check out our SAT classes here.